Podiatrist near Thornleigh

 Walking Running And Falls Assessment

-Assessing your gait and the way you walk and run may be useful in preventing injuries and avoidable falls.
+Assessing your walking and running patterns may aid in preventing injuries and avoidable falls.

 Footwear And Orthotics

-Appropriate footwear is crucial for foot health, while orthotics can be tailored to a variety of footwear types to correct biomechanical issues.
+Proper footwear is essential for foot health, and orthotics can be customised to fit various types of footwear to address biomechanical problems.

 Ingrown Toenail Treatment

-Ingrown toenail treatments range from conservative approaches to surgical procedures, customised to your specific needs.
+Ingrown toenail treatments vary from conservative methods to surgical options, with treatment tailored to your particular needs.

 Cosmetic Toenail Surgery

-In some cases, removing a portion of an ingrown toenail may be recommended.
-We take care to do this with as little impact on the appearance of your feet as possible.
+Sometimes, removing a part of an ingrown toenail is advised.
+We ensure this is done with minimal impact on the look of your feet.

 Individualised Treatment Solutions